jaloisi834/rust-midi-example/README.md

 - The `MTrk` marker.
 - 32 bit `147` indicating that there are 147 bytes following in the track.

+Following the track header will be a series of meta and MIDI events.
+The first sets the tempo.

 ```
 00 | ff | 51 | 03 | 07 a1 20
 ```